-So, you’ve made the hugely sensible decision to translate your content into another language.
+So you’ve made the excellent decision to translate your content into another language.

-You understand that people are far more likely to place their trust in you, and hand over their money, if you speak their native language.
+Congratulations!
+It’s a great first step to international success, since people are far more likely to place their trust in you, and hand over their money, if you speak to them in their own language.

 - Blog posts